Second man held over death of Gogglebox star George Gilbey

 Essex senior coroner Lincoln Brookes opened and then suspended the inquest, pending the outcome of a criminal investigation.

-Mr Gilbey was best known for appearing on the Channel 4 series Gogglebox – where participants watch and comment on TV shows from the previous week.
+Mr Gilbey was best known for appearing on the Channel 4 series Gogglebox - on which participants watch and comment on TV shows from the previous week.

 He starred alongside his mother Linda McGarry and stepfather Pete McGarry, who died aged 71 in 2021.